Cast video from Chromecast-enabled apps to your TV

 - You can now cast videos, movies and TV shows directly to your TV.

-- To stop casting, tap the Cast button in the top right corner.
-Tap Disconnect.
+- To stop casting, tap the Cast button Disconnect.

-There’s a lot of great content to enjoy from your favorite Cast-enabled apps and we’ve don’t want you to miss a single great tune or podcast.
+There’s a lot of great content to enjoy from your favorite Chromecast-enabled apps and we don’t want you to miss a single great tune or podcast.

-Within the Google Home app, tap the Discover tab to browse content and find new stuff that’s available on your Cast-enabled apps you don’t have installed yet.
+Within the Google Home app, tap the Discover tab to browse content and find new stuff that’s available on your Chromecast-enabled apps you don’t have installed yet.
 Here’s more on how to discover new content.
-You can also visit the our website to see a list of all Cast-enabled apps and available content.
+You can also see a list of all Chromecast-enabled apps and available content.

-For more information on developing for Cast, please visit our Cast Developer Help Center.
+For more information on developing for Chromecast, please visit our Chromecast Developer Help Center.

-To avoid auto-switching, Android users can go to your devices WiFi settings and Forget 'Network B' to ensure that your Android device is connected to the same 'Network A' as your Chromecast.
+To avoid auto-switching, Android users can go to device WiFi settings and Forget 'Network B' to ensure that the Android device is connected to the same 'Network A' as the Chromecast or TV with Chromecast built-in.

-If you're having trouble with a Google Cast-enabled app, please try our Chromecast Troubleshooting tips.
+If you're having trouble with a Chromecast-enabled app, please try our Chromecast Troubleshooting tips.

 Mac OS and OS X are registered trademarks of Apple Inc. Windows is a registered trademark of Microsoft Inc. iOS is a trademark or registered trademark of Cisco Inc. The Netflix logo is a trademark of Netflix, Inc. Netflix is available in certain countries.
 Unlimited streaming membership required.
 More information at www.netflix.com.